adbar/trafilatura/docs/usage-cli.rst

   --inputdir INPUTDIR   read files from a specified directory (relative path) -o, --outputdir OUTPUTDIR
                         write results in a specified directory (relative path) -u, --URL URL         custom URL download
-  --feed FEED           pass a feed URL as input --list                return a list of URLs without downloading them -b, --blacklist BLACKLIST
+  --feed FEED           look for feeds and/or pass a feed URL as input --sitemap SITEMAP     look for sitemaps URLs for the given website --list                return a list of URLs without downloading them -b, --blacklist BLACKLIST
                         name of file containing already processed or unwanted